SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/intro.md

 - Read a folder of tabular files into one data frame
 - Efficiently manipulate string and date vectors
-- Format text in ggplot labels
+- Format parts of text in ggplot labels
 - Rearrange factor levels

 ===